 There is no right or wrong way to feel after experiencing an unsettling event.
 Click the icon above for tips on coping with abnormal events, and when to seek help.

-GAP Solutions provides child care for eligible AmeriCorps*State members.
+GAP Solutions provides child care for eligible AmeriCorps State members.
 Application forms are available on their website.

 To research other child care options, visit Washington’s Child Care Resource and Referral Network website.

-All Members are required to take the required Core Online Trainings and Professional Development Trainings throughout the service term to ensure you have the foundational knowledge for a successful experience at Washington Service Corps and Washington Reading Corps.
-These trainings will be found on our Talent Learning Management System or Talent LMS.
-You will get an invitation emailed to you from Talent LMS your first day of service to login and set up a password after which you will be able to access your account.
+All members must complete WSC’s required core trainings and professional development trainings throughout the service term to ensure you have the foundational knowledge for a successful experience at Washington Service Corps and Washington Reading Corps.
+These trainings are available in WSC’s learning management system, TalentLMS.
+You will receive an invitation via email from TalentLMS on, or shortly after, your first day of service to log in and set up a password to access your account.

 This policy outlines expectations for those overseeing WSC members, including their responsibility regarding informing WSC of site staff changes, member orientation, disciplinary action, and retention strategies.